rajat343/elevator_system/README.md

 Parameters could be changed from run.py itself.

-Output with default parameters could be viewed in output.md file.
+Output with default parameters could be viewed in output.txt file.